-The project will address the problem of joining aluminium alloy matrix composites with itself (homogeneous joining) or with unreinforced aluminium alloy (heterogeneous joining) with particular interest in the oil and gas industries applications.
+The project will address the problem of joining aluminium alloy matrix composites with itself (homogeneous joining) or with unreinforced aluminium alloy (heterogeneous joining) with particular interest in energy industry applications.
 The focus will be on modelling the strength joints produced by different technologies aimed at optimising the joint configuration depending on the properties and geometries of the components.

-Candidates should have (or expect to achieve) the UK honours degree at 2.1 or above (or equivalent) in applied mathematics, solid mechanics, engineering or materials science.
+Selection will be made on the basis of academic merit.
+The successful candidate should have, or expect to obtain, a UK Honours degree at 2.1 or above (or equivalent) in applied mathematics, solid mechanics, engineering or materials science (or an equivalent qualification).

 • Apply for Degree of Doctor of Philosophy in Engineering